 The UK government is now beginning a national roll out of an approved COVID-19 vaccine.
 The vaccine will be rolled out according to the government prioritisation plan, so it may be some time before participants receive an invitation for vaccination.
 Before having this approved vaccine, you would need to find out which vaccine you were given as part of the study (unblind).
 As we are still collecting important information about the safety and the immune response to the study COVID-19 vaccine, if you do not intend to receive the approved vaccine, please do not unblind.
 It will only be possible to unblind when the approved vaccine is being rolled out in your area AND you are in an eligible group of people.
-If you decide to have the approved COVID-19 vaccine, this will not be part of this study and would be administered by the NHS, however we would still ask you to continue to attend your remaining visits as scheduled and send your weekly swabs.

-Before you are given the approved vaccine your site may ask you to come for an extra visit to collect a blood sample.
-You will also be asked to complete an online form with details of the vaccines you were given and the dates you had them.
+Before you are given the approved vaccine your site may ask you to come for an extra visit to collect a blood sample and a swab.
+You will also be asked to complete an online form with details of the vaccines you were given and the dates you had them and continue to attend your remaining visits as scheduled and send your weekly swabs.